OmarAlghamdi/dend-capstone/READMe.md

 I also added additional CSV file that maps cities to zip codes to allow analysis based on weather data in specific city.

 The data is about 2GB in size and hosted on public S3 bucket `omar-dend`. the region of the bucket is `us-west-2`.
 The data was taking from Kaggle, you can find them [here](https://www.kaggle.com/benhamner/sf-bay-area-bike-share)

+The purpose of carrying ETL process is to prepare the data for business analyses to help the bike share company understand demand & patterns through the Bay Area and be able to take data driven decision when it come to expansions, marketing, and operation in general.

+## Step 2
+## Data Quality
+The data is in high quality, no cleaning is needed.
+There are few measurements related to weather are missing from the data (few cells).

+Duplicate datetime data are dropped from the time table during ETL process

 ### Station
 Station data is about bike docking stations.
 It consists of 7 columns